hyclak/puppet-jenkins-rpm-builder/README.md

 # puppet-jenkins-rpm-builder
-Puppet Module to install the jenkins-rpm-builder plugin
+Puppet Module to install the jenkins-rpm-builder plugin from https://github.com/jhrcz/jenkins-rpm-builder/